The confident kid on the brink of his Test debut

 Potts has three six-wicket hauls and one seven-for this season, gained through finding bounce from flat pitches rather than nibbling the ball around with swing or seam.

-"He will run in and hit the pitch hard," Killeen says.
+"He will run in and hit the pitch hard," says Killeen.

 "He will certainly get into the battle and make it as uncomfortable as possible.